rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type RemoveInventoryWorkloadsInput.
 - Returns System.Boolean.
+### removenodeforreplacement
+Remove a node for replacement.

+- There is a single argument of type RemoveNodeForReplacementInput.
+- Returns RemoveNodeForReplacementReply.
 ### removeprivateendpointlist
 Remove private endpoint connection to RCV location.